MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

   Action Clients:
 ```

-At the moment the most important detail we can get about a node is if it's subscribing or publishing to any topic.
-Later we'll learn more about parameters and services.
+At the moment, the most interesting detail we can gather about a node is if it's subscribing or publishing to any topic.
+In later lessons we'll learn more about parameters and services.

+---

-In a very similar way we can also list all of our topics with `ros2 topic list` command:
+In a very similar way, we can also list all of our topics with `ros2 topic list` command:
 ```bash
 david@david-ubuntu24:~/ros2_ws$ ros2 topic list
 /chatter